 All visits must be booked in advance, if you would like to enquire about educational sessions at Ensessa Kotteh please contact Million on email@example.com (please note Ensessa Kotteh is not open to the general public).

-Team: Million Genta, Education Officer
+Team: Million Genta, Education Office

-While the wildlife led us there, the people and communities have driven us to adapt our methods and build lasting partnerships.
-We aim to leave behind a generation that will value wild animals as we do.
+“While the wildlife led us there, the people and communities have driven us to adapt our methods and build lasting partnerships.
+We aim to leave behind a generation that will value wild animals as we do”. - Phoebe Odhiang

 Team: Phoebe Odhiang, Education Programmes Leader; Charles Njoroge, Education Officer Meru; Elizabeth Yiambaine, Education Officer Amboseli

 Team: Sidney Clay, Education Officer, and Thembela Schoeman, Education Assistant

 In 2019, Born Free partnered with the British International Education Association’s International STEM Youth Innovation Competition.
-The theme of this year’s competition is fighting extinction.
-It aims to bring together and inspire educators and young people from around the world, highlighting the real-world application of science, technology, engineering and mathematics skills.
+The theme of the competition was fighting extinction.
+It aimed to bring together and inspire educators and young people from around the world, highlighting the real-world application of science, technology, engineering and mathematics skills.